Qumulo/docs/nfs4-enabling-using.md

   - nfs4
 ---

-# Enabling and Using NFSv4 on Qumulo Core
+# Enabling and Using NFSv4 on a Qumulo Cluster
 Qumulo Core 4.3.0 (and higher) supports Network File System version 4 (NFSv4).

-This guide introduces Qumulo's implementation of NFSv4, including a guide to enabling the protocol and an overview of what features it does and does not support.
+This section explains how you can prepare your cluster, enable or disable NFSv4 on your cluster, and provides detail about supported and unsupported features and NFSv4 minor versions.

 ## Preparing the Cluster